Why is rap so popular?

 To rap is one form of art that not all people can actually do without constant practice and mastery of words to use.
 Also known as emceeing, splitting or simply rhyming, rapping typically refers to spoken or chanted rhyming lyrics.
 As a primary ingredient in categorizing songs and music to the genres of hip hop and reggae, rapping can be done with or without any accompaniment.
 Rap is used stylistically as the gray area among speech, prose, poetry, and song.
 In the musical definition of the word, rap is used to describe quick utterance of words, commonly rhyming at the end.
 Tracing its history to the African roots, rapping was more acquainted in delivering stories rhythmically, over drums and sparse instrumentation.
 Later on, the African influence scattered and hovered over other existing countries, making the art of rapping one famous part of creating music.
 Until today, the art of rap remains to be incorporated in the music industry and continues to reign as one unique form of expressing and defining music.

-A successful rapper must also develop vocal presence, enunciation, and breathe control.
+A successful rapper must also develop vocal presence, enunciation, and breath control.
 These three elements are vital in rapping.
 Vocal presence is the distinctiveness of a rapper’s voice on record.
 Enunciation facilitates how the rap will flow.
 Some rappers choose to exaggerate it for comic and artistic effect while others tend to insert some slow paces to give the rap some drama.
 Breath control is the ability of the rapper to take in air and deliver a rap without unnecessarily cutting it.
 Failure to master such elements makes the delivery of the rap poor and unappreciated.
 Because of these, rap has become one popular art.
 The beauty and intricate way of expressing music attracts many people, making one such art so popular and appreciated.